12 Things You Need to Know About Facebook’s Latest Algorithm Change

 Live videos that generate lots of interactions between family and friends will be viewed particularly favourably.
 Facebook is focused on making the platform less ‘passive’, and more ‘interactive’ – and someone tuning into a live video, and then inviting family and friends to join them, is viewed as a key connection, something which Facebook really wants to encourage on the platform.

 If Facebook Live isn’t part of your social strategy, it’s worth considering how you can factor this in (remembering that quality is still key).

 Facebook has confirmed that this update won’t affect the Explore feed tests (announced in late 2017), where brand Page content (for some users, in some countries) was moved to an Explore tab.
-Brand content will still appear in News Feeds, with Facebook confirming they are listening to what people saying about the test, before deciding if it’s an idea worth pursuing further.
+Brand content will still appear in News Feeds, with Facebook confirming it is listening to what people are saying about the test, before deciding if it’s an idea worth pursuing further.
 There are no plans afoot to roll the Explore feed beyond the current test countries either.

 The good news is that none of these algorithm changes apply to Instagram and, apparently, there are no plans to roll them out either.

 Feel free to carry on the conversation by connecting with me on LinkedIn.

 The author: Jane Ainsworth is managing director of WPR.
 She has over 20 years’ experience in developing and delivering communications strategies for consumer brands including Dunelm, Tesco, Mothercare, Greene King, John Lewis, Bullring, Beaverbrooks and Westfield.